 Editor's note: This Car Seat Check was written in March 2017 about the 2017 Honda CR-V. Little of substance has changed with this year's model.
-To see what's new for 2018, click here, or check out a side-by-side comparison of the two model years.
+To see what's new for the Honda in 2018, click here, or check out a side-by-side comparison of the two model year vehicles.

 If a rising tide lifts all boats, does an improved crossover raise all Car Seat Check scores?
 In the case of the overhauled Honda CR-V the answer is ... almost.
-For 2017, America's sweetheart among small SUVs gets updates that make it more stylish, more spacious and more spirited.
-It also fell just short of a perfect score for its car-seat accommodation due to an albatross carried over from the outgoing model in the form of a ceiling-mounted tether anchor.
+For 2017, America's sweetheart among small SUVs offers updates that make it more stylish, more spacious and more spirited.
+It also fell just short of a perfect score for its car-seat accommodation due to an albatross carried over from the outgoing CR-V model in the form of a ceiling-mounted rear interior tether anchor.

 How many car seats fit in the second row?
 Two